Cutting a Pancake with an Exotic Knife: The planar graph and the maximum number of regions

-In most of the examples studied in this paper, we are able to achieve equality in \eqref{EqVx}.
-The chief difficulty, once we have determined $\kappa(S)$, lies in placing the $n$ copies of $S$ so that every pair intersect in $\kappa(S)$ points.
-We run into difficulties if, once one copy of $S$ has been positioned, there is only a small range of possibilities for the second (and therefore {\em all}) subsequent copies.
+In many of the examples studied in this article, we are able to achieve equality in \eqref{EqVx}.
+The chief difficulty, once we have determined $\kappa({\sf S})$, lies in placing the $n$ knives so that every pair intersect in $\kappa({\sf S})$ points.
+We run into difficulties if, once one $s$ has been positioned, there is only a small range of possibilities for the second (and therefore {\em all}) subsequent copies.
 This is the case for the constrained letters $\overline{\sf T}$ (\S\ref{SeccT}) and $\overline{\sf A}$ (\S\ref{SeccA}), the figure ${\sf 8}$ (\S\ref{Sec88}), and the lollipop (\S\ref{SecLP}).

-This difficulty seems not to arise with any of our affine family of shapes, where there always seems to be a plentiful supply of candidates for the next copy of the shape.
-This leads us to make the following bold

-{\bf Conjecture.} If $S$ is a shape belonging to the affine family, then equality can always be achieved in \eqref{EqVx}.

-Third, by assumption, each crossing node is at the intersection of exactly two arms, and so the average number of crossings per arm (abbreviated $\cpa$) is \beql{Eqcpa1} \cpa = \frac{2 V_{\sC}}{\alpha(n)} \le \frac{n \,\sigma(S) + \binom{n}{2} \kappa(S)}{\alpha(n)}~, \eeq where $\alpha(n)$ is the total number of arms.
+Third, by assumption, each crossing node is at the intersection of exactly two arms, and so the average number of crossings per arm (abbreviated $\cpa$) is \beql{Eqcpa1} \cpa = \frac{2 V_{\sC}}{\alpha(n)} \le \frac{n \,\sigma({\sf S}) + \binom{n}{2} \kappa({\sf S})}{\alpha(n)}~, \eeq where $\alpha(n)$ is the total number of arms.
 The $\cpa$ is not always an integer, even for optimal graphs (the $k$-chains for $k \ge 3$, for example).
 But if the right side of \eqref{Eqcpa1} {\em is} an integer, the $\cpa$ can be useful when searching for optimal graphs.
 If in the graph we are currently trying to optimize there is an arm with fewer than $\cpa$ crossings, then either that arm needs to be changed, or it is a signal that the bound in \eqref{Eqcpa1} cannot be achieved.